Connecting inbound agents

 Inbound TCP (formerly known as JNLP) |

-With this connection, the master must expose a non-HTTP port (conventionally 50000) and then wait for an agent pod to call back to it.
+With this connection, the controller must expose a non-HTTP port (conventionally 50000) and then wait for an agent pod to call back to it.
 This can complicate network architectures.
-You can use a values.yaml file for this or configure it manually. |
+You can use a values.yaml file. |

 Connecting inbound agents using WebSocket for Agent Remoting Connections

-Note: This feature is available in CloudBees CI on modern cloud platforms version 2.222.2.1 and later.
+This feature is available in CloudBees CI version 2.222.2.1 and later. |

 To connect inbound agents: